NelisW/my3D-Trium/building/Trium-build.md

 ## Idler pulley p26

 The idler pulley is meant to hold the one end of the belt in place.
-The pully should run free on the screw bolted to the tower.
+The pulley should run free on the screw bolted to the tower.
 Lock the nuts on both sides of the extrusion.
 [Rajaa Kahel recommends](https://www.facebook.com/photo.php?fbid=701887786652707&set=p.701887786652707&type=3&theater) adding an additional M5 nut on the bolt that holds the idler pulley with less play, as shown in the third picture.
 The choice is up to you.

 Assemble the pulley, but don't mount it in the tower just yet.
 It will be screwed in place just before fitting the belt.